Hitting Times, Cover Cost, and the Wiener Index of a Tree: Introduction and Statement of Results

 the sum being over all nonzero Laplacian eigenvalues $\mu$ of $G$, see \cite{dobrynin2001wiener,merris1989edge,mohar1991eigenvalues}.
 We show that both these eigenvalue formulas can be proven along the same lines, and derive analogous formulas for $R_{\pi}(x)$ and $R(x)$, see Theorem~\ref{thm:eigen} below.

 The cover cost $CC(r)$ was proposed in \cite{cc} as a tractable variant of the \defi{cover time} $CT(r)$ ---i.e., the expected time for a \rw\ from $r$ to visit all other vertices of the graph--- which is much harder to compute.
-Combining \Tr{th1} and \Tr{RCW} with results of Aldous \cite{Aldous} and Janson~\cite{Janson}, we deduce that for random rooted trees $(T,r)$, the expected value of $CC(r)/|V(T)|$ is of the same asymptotic order as the cover time $CT(r)$; see \Sr{ranT}.
+Combining \Tr{th1} and \Tr{RCW} with results of Aldous \cite{Aldous} and Janson~\cite{Janson}, we deduce that for uniformly random rooted labelled trees $(T,r)$, the expected value of $CC(r)/|V(T)|$ is of the same asymptotic order as the expected value of the cover time $CT(r)$.
+This is related to a conjecture of Aldous, see \Sr{ranT}.

-Finally, using \Tr{th1} we are able to find the extremal rooted trees for the cover cost: in \Sr{sec:ext} we prove that, for a fixed number of vertices, $CC(x)$ is minimised by the star rooted at a leaf, and maximised by the path rooted at a midpoint.
+Using \Tr{th1} we are able to find the extremal rooted trees for the cover cost: in \Sr{sec:ext} we prove that, for a fixed number of vertices, $CC(x)$ is minimised by the star rooted at a leaf, and maximised by the path rooted at a midpoint.
 It turns out that the same rooted trees are extremal for the cover time as well, by theorems of Brightwell \& Winkler \cite{BW2} and Feige \cite{FeiCol} respectively.
 Moreover, the same trees are extremal also for the Wiener index \cite{dobrynin2001wiener,entringer1976distance}.
 The hitting time on its own turns out to be, not surprisingly, maximised by the two endpoints of a path (if only trees are considered).

+As a further application of our results, we obtain a precise description of the behaviour of $CC$ and $RC$ for random rooted trees (labelled trees, or more generally trees from a simply generated class).
+Interestingly, the average cover cost is of order $n$ times the average cover time of such a tree, which had been shown by Aldous \cite{Aldous} to be of order $n^{3/2}$; see \Sr{ranT} for more.